 Efforts on the project that is now known as Interstate 73 began over 20 years ago.
 During this time, several specific actions by both the Federal and State of South Carolina governments have shaped the scope of the current study.
-A brief description of significant actions is detailed in the following actions.
+A brief description of significant actions is detailed in the following sections.

 1982 – US Congress passed an appropriation bill that required the study of designating and constructing a new highway connecting I-95 south to US 17 near Myrtle Beach.